inutano/thunderbuddies/README.md

 ## Acknowledgement

-I would like to thank Seth MacFarlane and all the clues of the movie [Ted](http://www.imdb.com/title/tt1637725/) for great inspirations.
+I would like to thank to the engineering team of NIG Supercomputer system for the original idea.
+I also would like to thank Seth MacFarlane and all the clues of the movie [Ted](http://www.imdb.com/title/tt1637725/) for great inspirations.
 I still do not understand why Mila was missing on ted 2 though.